How to Knit a Chunky Poncho Sweater

 My On the Go Poncho Pattern in bulky weight yarn is so popular and I’ve had several requests to make it in super bulky yarn, so here it is!

 Ponchos are so easy!
-Just knit 2 long rectangles, sewing the 2 top seams and each side and now you have a poncho.
-This creates a boat neck poncho, which is a beautifully simple neckline.
+Just knit 2 rectangles, sew the 2 top seams and 2 side seams and now you have a poncho.

-Start at the top working in a rib stitch (knit 1, purl 1) to create a wide rib collar and then switch to stockinette for the body section and do a few more rows of the rib stitch, bind-off and do it all over again for the second side.
-The second side is quicker since you already have the hang of it.
+Start at the top working in a rib stitch (knit 1, purl 1) to create a boat neck ribbed collar and then switch to stockinette for the body section and do a few more rows of the rib stitch, bind-off and do it all over again for the second side.
+Bonus – the second side is quicker than the first, plus, you’re halfway finished!

 • Pattern Format: Written Pattern, No Chart